Tornadoes of 2011: May 21–26 (United States)

-A debarked tree just north El Reno, Oklahoma with various debris, including a car, piled at its base and severe ground scouring in the foreground.

 A moderate risk of severe weather was issued for much of the Midwest south to Oklahoma for May 22.
 The first tornadic supercell that day developed in the mid-afternoon hours over the western Twin Cities with a swath of damage, especially in and around Minneapolis, Minnesota.
-An intense tornado also tracked towards Harmony, Minnesota that afternoon and a tornado emergency was issued.
+An intense EF2 tornado also tracked towards Harmony, Minnesota that afternoon and a tornado emergency was issued.
 Late that afternoon, at about 5:34 p.m.
 CDT (2234 UTC), a huge and abruptly powerful multiple-vortex tornado resulted in catastrophic damage in Joplin, Missouri.
-Many houses and businesses were flattened and some even were blown away in Joplin, the main hospital was heavily damaged resulting in total destruction two years after the event (despite sustaining low-end EF4 winds of around 175 mph, the tornados impact made the frame twist a few inches) and many people were reported to have been trapped in destroyed houses.
+Many houses and businesses were flattened, and some were even blown away in Joplin.
+The main hospital was heavily damaged, resulting in total destruction two years after the event, the tornado's impact made the frame twist a few inches), and many people were reported to have been trapped in destroyed houses.
 The Weather Channel video showed entire communities flattened.
 Early reports suggested there were at least 125 fatalities, but the direct death toll was eventually confirmed at 158, with another 1,000+ injured.
 This tornado was given a rating of EF5.